Things to Know Before You Visit Madagascar

 There are 113 different species of lemur in Madagascar (only 2 in Comoros) and they are really amazing to observe!
 From the tiny mouse lemurs to the biggest, the indri.
 And we all know King Julien from the film.

 You’ll find lemurs all over Madagascar, but different lemurs are found in different areas.
-On our trip, we visited tons of national parks, but my favourite places to see them were Anja Reserve (ring-tailed Lemurs) and Mitsinjo Reserve (indris).
+On our trip, we visited tons of national parks, but my favourite places to see them were Anja Reserve (ring-tailed lemurs) and Mitsinjo Reserve (indris).

 But… There’s So Much More to Madagascar Than Lemurs